 The way we see it, any discussion of choosing a rug to install on the stairs should start with which types of runners are not appropriate for the stairs.
 Because the stairs are one of the highest-traffic spots in the house, and because they take more of a pounding from pinpointed body weight in the same spots, over and over, some area rug weaves just aren’t up to the challenge.
-These include hand-knotted wool and cotton chenille rugs, which feel soft and cozy underfoot, but can be too delicate under constant traffic.
-And while tufted wool also feels plush and luxurious, its density and higher profile makes it extremely difficult to staple through, and thus accurately (and safely) install on the stairs.
+These include hand-knotted wool, viscose and cotton chenille rugs, which feel soft and cozy underfoot, but can be too delicate under constant traffic.
+While tufted wool also feels plush and luxurious, its density and higher profile makes it extremely difficult to staple through, and thus accurately (and safely) install on the stairs.
 Indoor/outdoor rope weaves are likewise too thick for stapling—though there are plenty of other options in this category; we’ll get to those in a moment.
-You’ll also want to avoid jute, which can be harder to clean, on the stairs.
+You’ll also want to avoid jute, which can be harder to clean.

 All the durability of woven wool in a plusher, bouncier weave.
-Micro-hooked wool runner rugs can stand up to repeat foot traffic and vacuuming.
-While professional cleaning is required for heavier stains, lighter or fresh stains can be blotted up and spot cleaned with your favorite enzymatic cleaner or a bit of white vinegar (always test an inconspicuous area first for color-fastness!)
+Micro-hooked wool runner rugs stand up to repeat foot traffic and vacuuming.
+While professional cleaning is required for heavier stains, lighter or fresh stains can be blotted up and spot cleaned with your favorite cleaner or a bit of white vinegar (always test an inconspicuous area first!)
 Though stray loops of yarn may pop up from time to time on micro-hooked wool rugs, these can be trimmed to surface level with a pair of sharp scissors.
-Pets love these rugs, which is great for napping or playing . . . but not so much for scratching.
-If you catch your pet scratching at a stair-installed micro-hooked wool rug, protect your investment by redirect the behavior immediately with scratching posts and toys, of a few squirts of scratch deterrent spray.
+Pets love these rugs, which is great for napping or playing, but not so much for scratching.

 Lightweight, easy to clean, and available in a huge range of patterns and colors, woven cotton rugs are ideal for stairs installations.
 They’re featherweight, slender in profile, and have a flexible weave, which makes them a cinch to wrap tightly around bullnoses and risers.
 Woven cotton rugs are also the most affordable option for a stair installation, which often requires two to three runners to complete from landing to landing.
-Stains should be treated promptly, so they don’t have a chance of setting in.
-Because steady foot traffic can make lighter-colored cotton rugs appear dingy over time, we always opt for patterns with great camouflage factor, like saturated or multicolor stripes, plaids, or geometric patterns.
+Stains on woven cotton rugs should be treated promptly, so they don’t have a chance of setting in.
+Since steady foot traffic can make lighter-colored cotton rugs appear worn over time, we always opt for patterns with great camouflage factor, like saturated or multicolor stripes, plaids, or geometric patterns.

-Similarly lightweight and flexible, for ease of installation, indoor/outdoor rugs come in a wide array of fun patterns that create killer stair installations.
+Lightweight and flexible, indoor/outdoor rugs come in a wide array of fun patterns that create killer stair installations.
 Because they’re so affordable and easy to clean—vacuum regularly, and spot clean stains with a bit of water, detergent, and a soft-bristle brush—indoor/outdoor runner rugs are perfect for the stairs in homes with kids or pets.
-It’s essential to tightly wrap indoor/outdoor rugs around risers and staple them securely to prevent movement and possible slips of the foot.
+It’s essential to tightly wrap indoor/outdoor rugs around risers and staple them securely to prevent movement and possible slips.

 Once you’ve picked the type of rug for your stairs, get the installation how-to right here.
-Then share the design love by sending us a photo at info AT freshamerican.com, or posting to our Facebook page, or tagging us on Instagram.
+Then share the design love by tagging us @annieselke.
 We love to see your creativity at work!